Thinking about downsizing your home for retirement? It may be a great way to boost your super.

 - You provide your super fund with the Downsizer contribution into super form (NAT 75073) either before or at the time of making your downsizer contribution.

 There are a couple of things to take note of when it comes to eligibility.
 Firstly, if your spouse sold the home and you didn't have any ownership interest (or vice versa), you may still be able to make a downsizer contribution as long as you meet all the other eligibility criteria.
 Secondly, you don't need to meet the current contribution rules around maximum age or work test.

 Once you've checked that you're eligible to make a downsizer contribution, the process is pretty straightforward.

-You simply need to fill out the Downsizer contribution into super form provided by the ATO and supply it to us before or at the point of making your contribution.
-That way we’ll know that the money you’re contributing is a downsizer contribution and not a personal one that counts towards your contributions cap.
+If you have an ANZ Smart Choice Super account, you simply need to fill out the Downsizer contribution into super form provided by the ATO and supply it to us before or at the point of making your contribution.
+That way we'll know that the money you're contributing is a downsizer contribution and not a personal one that counts towards your contributions cap.

 If you're making contributions for both you and your spouse, you'll need to provide a completed form for each contribution.